ecmwf/odc/docs/content/usage-examples/archival-index.rst

 Archival Index
 ==============

-Shown below is a simple program written in C++ that generates archival index from an ODB-2 file without decoding underlying data.
+Shown below is a simple program written in C++ to extract metadata from a sequence of frames to use as an index for archival.
+The Span API used to extract this information is only available using the C++ interface.

+For archival purposes this example specifies a number of columns to use to identify the data, and then checks that the values are constant within each frame for those columns.

 .. note::